SweepCasinos > Reviews > Vegas Gems Social Casino

 When I finally went to claim, the button was lit, then went grey again after I timed out.
 I had to log back in and wait for it to light up again.
 I figure the site double checks your ID every time you log in.
 If you are not fully verified early, this part could be frustrating in every way.

-Bitcoin (BTC) Wallet entered before request Confirmation appeared post-submit
+Bitcoin Wallet entered before request Confirmation appeared right after submit

-Bitcoin Cash (BCH) Shown only after KYC approved QR code generated after confirmation
+Bitcoin Cash Only shown after KYC approval QR code generated after confirmation

 Icon of a orange lightbulb on transparent background Pro Tip: Refresh Before You Claim Anything